nafizjiwa/JAVASCRIPT-Destructuring/README.md

       year: '1977',
       convertible: true
     };

-    const printCarInfo = ({model, maker, city}) => {               //uses object destructuring to create three parameter variables: console.log(`The ${model}, or ${maker}, is in the city ${city}.`);
+                         //Funciton uses object destructuring to create three parameter variables: const printCarInfo = ({model, maker, city}) => {
+      console.log(`The ${model}, or ${maker}, is in the city ${city}.`);
     };

     printCarInfo(truck);
     // Prints: The 1977 Mustang convertible, or Ford, is in the city Detroit.

-######  The function printCarInfo is invoked with the truck object, these parameters are assigned the corresponding values from that object.
+#####  The function printCarInfo is invoked with the truck object, these parameters are assigned the corresponding values from that object.